Skip to content

 DISC Assessment

-The DISC assessment is more than a century old — it was founded by William Moulton Marston in the 1920s.
-While there are many different versions and iterations of this test, it boils down to classifying the test taker into different profiles based on four key personality traits.
+The DISC assessment is over a century old — William Moulton Marston founded it in the 1920s.
+While this test has many different versions and iterations, it boils down to classifying the test taker into different profiles based on four key personality traits.

 What are the components of DiSC_

-Here is how the candidate is going to communicate if one of the four traits is dominant.
+Here is how the candidate will communicate if one of the four traits is dominant.

 Dominance: Direct communication, to the point, focused on solving goals.